waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Insights & Corrections
 - My biggest obstacle is my own memory.
 I must only trust in-game observation.
 - The 'Poké Ball machine' was a hallucination and does not exist in this room.
-### Summary of Failed Hypotheses in Elm's House
+### Summary of Elm's House Puzzle
-- Interacting with the central table from multiple positions had no effect.
-- Talking to Elm's Wife and Son at various points in the event sequence resulted in repeated dialogue.
-- The trigger for progression was ultimately external to the house, by attempting to leave town.
+- The trigger for progression was external.
+After exhausting all interactions inside, attempting to leave New Bark Town to the west triggered a key NPC event.

 ### Tile Traversal and Movement Rules (ElmsLab)
 - **WALL**: Impassable.
 (Verified)